30 May 2025

 Select a message testing method based on your goals and the type of feedback you need.
 For example, use preference testing to compare variations, or first click tests to understand attention distribution.

-Run a moderated or unmoderated test depending on your audience and method.
+Run a moderated or unmoderated user testing depending on your audience and method.
 Collect both qualitative and quantitative data to ensure well-rounded insights.

 Evaluate your results, identify patterns, and refine your messaging based on feedback.
 Testing should be iterative – apply your learnings and continue improving.